bleuchtang/sunxi-debian/README.md

 You shoud have both debootstrap and sunxi directories in olinux/

-# Install on a sdcard
+# Install on a sd card

 ## Partitioning